Lisa Ann

 Lisa Ann Corpora (born May 9, 1972), known professionally as Lisa Ann, is a retired American pornographic film actress and radio personality.
 She has also worked as a director and talent agent.
 She parodied former Governor of Alaska Sarah Palin in six adult films and a music video.
 She is a member of the AVN, XRCO, and Urban X Halls of Fame.
-Ann has been described as one of the most popular and successful pornographic actresses in the world.
+Ann has been described as one of the most popular and successful pornographic film actresses in the world.

 Ann quit porn in 1997 due to an AIDS scare in the industry, but resumed performing in February 2006.
 In 2008, she starred as "Serra Paylin", a parody of Republican vice presidential nominee Sarah Palin, in Hustler Video's Who's Nailin' Paylin?, which was released on Election Day.
 Her directorial film, MILF Revolution (2013), won the 2014 AVN Award for "Best MILF Release".
 In December 2014, she launched Porn Stars Boot Camp, a consulting firm, and also announced her retirement from performing in adult films.
-She had breast reduction surgery shortly after her second adult entertainment retirement.
 Four years later, in 2018, Ann announced her comeback to the adult industry, signing with Evil Angel.

 Prior to beginning her adult entertainment career, Ann appeared as a "Snapple Girl" on The Howard Stern Show.
 She played Palin in the music video for the song "We Made You" by American rapper Eminem.
 She voiced a character known as "Prostitute #2" in the video game Grand Theft Auto V, released in September 2013.
 Ann appeared alongside Rayveness and Cory Chase in Season 4, Episode 7 of the Showtime series Billions titled Infinite Game.
-In 2013, she hosted a Sirius XM show titled Stripper Town.
+In 2013, she hosted a SiriusXM show titled Stripper Town.
 In early 2016, she began participating in fantasy baseball.
-In 2023, Ann began working with Bret Raybould on Better Halves with Lisa Ann and Bret Raybould on Sirius XM, a weekly comical therapy session that journeys into the world of dating, sex, and relationships.
+In 2023, Ann began working with Bret Raybould on Better Halves with Lisa Ann and Bret Raybould on SiriusXM, a weekly comical therapy session that journeys into the world of dating, sex, and relationships.

 Early life

-Ann was born in Easton, Pennsylvania, on May 9, 1972.
+Lisa Ann was born in Easton, Pennsylvania, on May 9, 1972.